kaylien/23ai/docker-adb/setup/setup.md

     </copy>
     ```

-11. Type exit twice to get back into your regular host.
+9. Type exit to get back into your regular host.

-12. Now, the ADB container is live and you can run commands against it.
+10. Now, the ADB container is live and you can run commands against it.
 You can view the list of available commands using the following command.

     ```
     <copy>